kezz/miniphrase/README.md

 # miniphrase
-A simple and platform-agnostic i18n library for MiniMessage
+A simple and platform-agnostic i18n library for MiniMessage.